firesock/nonpkger/README.md

 - Runs installation script inside an Ubuntu LTS docker container.
 - All scripts are run inside bash with `set -euo pipefail`.
-- Intended mainly for single-executable setups that do not need to be isolated such as dev tooling.
+- Intended mainly for setups that do not need to be isolated such as dev tooling.
+- You'll need to know details about your package, like the final files.
 - **Purely a convenience setup, no docker security features are enabled.**
 - Don't forget to prune docker images every so often!
 Some caching happens by way of building an image.